MaterialFoundry/MaterialPlane/docs/DIY/BuildInstructions/sensorFull.md

 #### 3D Prints

-To build the sensor you will need one of each of the following parts (only the 'Sensor Main Body' is different):
+To build the sensor you will need one of each of the following parts (only the 'Sensor Main Body' is different), which you can download [here](https://github.com/MaterialFoundry/MaterialPlane_Models):

 |Part| TinyPICO V1/V2 | TinyPICO V3 | TinyS3 |
 |----|----------------|-------------|--------|